nghttp2/nghttp2/doc/nghttpx.1.rst

     The  parameters are  delimited  by  ";".
 The  available parameters       are:      "proto=<PROTO>",       "tls",
     "sni=<SNI_HOST>",         "fall=<N>",        "rise=<N>",
-    "affinity=<METHOD>",  "dns",  and  "frontend-tls".
-The
+    "affinity=<METHOD>",  "dns", and  "redirect-if-not-tls".
-    parameter consists  of keyword, and  optionally followed by "=" and value.
+    The  parameter  consists   of  keyword,  and  optionally followed by  "=" and value.
 For  example, the parameter "proto=h2"  consists of  the keyword  "proto" and  value "h2".
 The parameter "tls" consists of the keyword "tls" without value.
 Each parameter is described as follows.

     The backend application protocol  can be specified using optional  "proto"   parameter,  and   in  the   form  of